 He is a co-founder and principal of the Brown Technology Group, a certified minority owned and operated information technology company, and is a founding partner of the Washington Nationals.
 He has partnered with the Verizon Foundation to lead a national dialogue to address their work in domestic violence prevention.
 Brown also is Executive Producer of the documentary, “For Aaron,” from JTwoFilms, which won “Best Documentary” at the Puerto Rico International Film Festival and the Indie Gathering Film Festival.

-No stranger to charitable efforts, he also has worked on behalf of The Ron & Joy Paul Kidney Center, DC College Access Program (DCCAP) and The Salvation Army among numerous other charities and foundations.
+No stranger to charitable efforts, he also works on behalf of The Ron & Joy Paul Kidney Center, and has done work with DC College Access Program (DCCAP) and The Salvation Army among numerous other charities and foundations.

 He resides with his wife, Dorothy, in Maryland.